dfordp/AL-timepass/README.md

 npm start
 ```

-Things I couldn't add
+Things I couldn't add in the current time frame

-(Planned to containerize both the instances and and run them in from a single docker run command , tried to utilize various payment gateways but most of them required a specific businesses id to work with and lastly planned to add an email comfirmation which would be sent post the transaction providing a receipt based on the state of execution of the transaction. )
+(Planned to containerize both the instances and and run them in from a single docker run command , tried to utilize various payment gateways but most of them required a specific businesses id to work with , unit testing using jest and lastly planned to add an email comfirmation which would be sent post the transaction providing a receipt based on the state of execution of the transaction. )